Find a Part Now

 Later upgrades to the model included an intercooler, five-lug wheels replacing the four-bolt wheels it had shared with the rear wheel drive Mitsubishi Galant Lambda, rear power train changes from four- to six-bolt axles, various fuel management upgrades and upgrades to the transmission.

-Towards the end of the models US run a widebody could be bought with a "Sports Handling Package" or SHP.
-This included adjustable front and rear struts and 1 inch wider wheels (from 16 x 7 to 16 x 8 front and 16 x 8 to 16 x 9 rear).
-The SHP was only offered during the 1988 and 1989 model years.
+For the 1989 and 1989 model years, an optional handling package was added.
+Mitsubishi referred to it as the "Sports Handling Package", option code SH.
+Chrysler referred to it as the "Performance Handling Package", option code AGA.
+Both variants are commonly referred to as SHP.
+The SHP package included adjustable front and rear struts,1 inch wider wheels (from 16 x 7 to 16 x 8 front and 16 x 8 to 16 x 9 rear), and wider tires (225/50 and 245/45).
 The package can be retrofitted to earlier pre-widebody cars but includes converting to 5-lug hubs from the 4-lug hubs.

 The drag coefficient was around 0.32, superior to the Mazda RX-7 and the Nissan 300ZX upon its release.

-Notable upgrades included multi-port injection (MPI) consisting of standalone engine management (programmable computers) to control individual fuel injectors, one per cylinder versus the stock PCI-ECM two injector system.
+Notable aftermarket upgrades include multi-port injection (MPI) consisting of standalone engine management (programmable computers) to control individual fuel injectors, one per cylinder versus the stock PCI-ECM two injector system.
 Two injector systems, primary (idle injector) and secondary (boost injector) non-sequential firing (1983–1986) and sequential firing (1987–1989).

 Production: These figures are both cars, total, all styles